meilisearch/documentation/learn/core_concepts/primary_key.md

 }
 ```

-Once a primary key has been explicitly set for an index, it cannot be changed.

 ### Setting the primary key on document addition

-You can also explicitly state your documents' primary key by including it in your document addition request.
-The code below adds a document and sets `reference_number` as the index's primary key:
+When adding documents to an empty index, you can explicitly set the index's primary key as part of the document addition request.

+The code below adds a document to the `books` index and sets `reference_number` as that index's primary key:

 <CodeSamples id="document_guide_add_document_primary_key" />

+**Response:**

 ```json
 {